 First Communion is just such a momentous experience.
 A child, baptized as an infant into the family of God we call Church, at last takes a place at the Lord’s table with the grownups.
 Grandparents, aunts and friends join the youngster’s immediate family in celebrating the event.

-First Communion at Saint Joseph Parish School of Religion
+First Communion with the Faith Formation Office at Saint Joseph

 - Family must be registered members of Saint Joseph Catholic Church.

-- Baptismal certificate must be on file with the PSR office if child was not baptized at Saint Joseph Catholic Church.
+- Baptismal certificate must be on file with the Faith Formation office if child was not baptized at Saint Joseph Catholic Church.
 Please inform us if your child was baptized at Saint Joseph.

 - Parents must attend the Sacramental Preparation classes.

-- Candidates must attend PSR classes regularly both during the year of reception of First Communion, and one year prior (1st Grade).
+- Candidates must attend Faith Formation sessions regularly both during the year of reception of First Communion, and one year prior (1st Grade).

 - Candidates for these sacraments must attend Mass regularly.

-- Thus, our catechesis here at Saint Joseph's invites and challenges all our children though an on-going process of faith development by
+- Thus, our catechesis here at Saint Joseph invite and challenge all our children though an on-going process of faith development by

 - proclaiming God's word